Zhu-Yifan/LO_user/obs/HABRISE/README.md

-## README for Line P
+## README for HABRISE

-#### This folder contain specific codes for processing two programs ECHOHAB_PNW and RISE led by Dr. Babara Hickey from UW
+#### This folder contains specific codes for processing two programs ECHOHAB_PNW and RISE led by Dr. Babara Hickey from UW in the 2000's

 ---